andlo/mycroft-skills-list-gitbook/skills/skill-joke.MycroftAI.md

 ---
-description: Let Mycroft brighten your day with a little humor
+description: 'Let Mycroft brighten your day with a little humor'
 ---

 ### _skill-joke.MycroftAI_